Instrumental variables estimation: History

-First use of an instrument variable occurred in a 1928 book by Philip G. Wright, best known for his excellent description of the production, transport and sale of vegetable and animal oils in the early 1900s in the United States, while in 1945, Olav Reiersøl applied the same approach in the context of errors-in-variables models in his dissertation, giving the method its name.
+The first use of an instrument variable occurred in a 1928 book by Philip G. Wright, best known for his excellent description of the production, transport and sale of vegetable and animal oils in the early 1900s in the United States.
+In 1945, Olav Reiersøl applied the same approach in the context of errors-in-variables models in his dissertation, giving the method its name.

 Wright attempted to determine the supply and demand for butter using panel data on prices and quantities sold in the United States.
 The idea was that a regression analysis could produce a demand or supply curve because they are formed by the path between prices and quantities demanded or supplied.
 The problem was that the observational data did not form a demand or supply curve as such, but rather a cloud of point observations that took different shapes under varying market conditions.
 It seemed that making deductions from the data remained elusive.

 The problem was that price affected both supply and demand so that a function describing only one of the two could not be constructed directly from the observational data.
 Wright correctly concluded that he needed a variable that correlated with either demand or supply but not both – that is, an instrumental variable.

 After much deliberation, Wright decided to use regional rainfall as his instrumental variable: he concluded that rainfall affected grass production and hence milk production and ultimately butter supply, but not butter demand.
 In this way he was able to construct a regression equation with only the instrumental variable of price and supply.

+Formal definitions of instrumental variables, using counterfactuals and graphical criteria, were given by Judea Pearl in 2000.
+Angrist and Krueger (2001) present a survey of the history and uses of instrumental variable techniques.
+Notions of causality in econometrics, and their relationship with instrumental variables and other methods, are discussed by Heckman (2008).